snehjp2/NN_Scaling/README.md

 # Models

 `ResNet50`, `WideResNet50`, `Inception_V3`, `DenseNet`, `VGG16_bn`.
-For data scaling, models are downloaded pretrained from [torchvision](https://pytorch.org/vision/0.8/models.html).
+For data scaling, models are downloaded pretrained from [torchvision](https://pytorch.org/vision/0.8/models.html), and are also compared with not-pretrained versions.
 For model scaling, models are *not* pretrained because the torchvision base architecture is modified by scaling the width in a linear layer/the size of kernel in convolutional channels.
 None of the intiial weights from pretraining would translate over nicely.

 # Code